 For various safety reasons, working from the cloud will only be permitted for certain applications or not at all, even if it were quite possible from a technical perspective.
 Aside from this, there will certainly always be cases where no Internet connection is available, although this is less likely to be an issue in the future.

 The FDT concepts presented in the article operate both locally and in the cloud, and can be combined in any configuration.
 DTMs are not only suitable for use in local software tools, but also in the cloud.
-Local tools can be synchronised with the cloud – for example, if the user is currently in the office and has an Internet connection.
+Local tools can be synchronized with the cloud – for example, if the user is currently in the office and has an Internet connection.

 The fact that non-Internet-capable devices can be mapped via DTMs in an IIoT system is a major advantage of the FDT concept, while addressing the applications that are typically not handled on IoT platforms, and therefore already deliver most of what is required for systems engineering, configuration or diagnostics.
 FDT Group Technical Working Groups are in full force implementing the following extensions to the standard that will be required to implement FDT IIoT-enabled, manufacturer-independent solutions: